damiendr/RobotOSData.jl/README.md

 end
 ```

-At the moment you can only process one subscription at a time, but this restriction could be lifted in the future.
+At the moment the library can only process one topic at a time, but this restriction could be lifted in the future.

 Note: to read an array of a custom type, define: `Base.read(io::IO, ::Type{MyType}) = ...`